💸 Problem solved:🍖 alternative proteins 🍃 — Be the solution with Atlas.

 But wait, it’s not only the plant-based meats that are offered as conventional meat substitutes.
 This may sound apprehensive, but there’s also INSECT-based proteins available in the market!
 It is very similar to plant-based meats, but instead of using plant products, insects are transformed into various meats!
 Per kilogram, insects offer roughly the same amount of protein compared to cattle.
 In addition, in order to grow 1kg of cattle meat, it takes 200 square meters of land whereas it only takes 15 square meters of land to grow 1kg of insects!
 This is also proportionate to the amount of water needed (22,000 liters needed to grow 1kg of cattle where it takes roughly 165 liters of water to grow 1kg of insects).
 With lower resources needed, it is safe to say it’s more sustainable to be farming for crickets rather than conventional livestock.
 In addition, the market for insect-based proteins is projected to grow too!
 For example, this year, the demand for insect protein is approximately 10,000 metric tons, but it is projected to grow up to 500,000 metric tons by the year 2030!
 To top things off, Charoen Pokphand Foods (CP) and Chiang Mai University have also signed a memorandum of understanding to develop insect proteins to encourage the agriculture sectors towards sustainable growth.
 Although of course, it’s still in its early stages so the prices for these proteins are quite high compared to its counterparts, but nevertheless, it’s a growing market!
 Below are some companies that are currently involved in the insect-protein based market!

-SensFoods is currently fundraising a new funding round and Atlas have a 200,000$ allocation for it’s angels investors; with investment tickets are starting at $5000 via Atlas.
+SensFoods is currently seeking $1m new funding round and Atlas has a 200,000$ allocation for its angels’ investors; with tickets starting at $5000.
 If you are interested to learn more contact: firstname.lastname@example.org